 After examining different campervan hire websites we finally booked on a site that compares different campervan providers.
 On those sites it’s easy to compare the rates and what they include and what they don’t.
 It all worked well and we got what we wanted.

 Campervan Finder is a rental agency that shows all leading campervan brands and has a very high customer rating.
-If you are planning a trip this is their website: Campervan hire from Christchurch.
+If you are planning to book, it might be worth checking out their website: Campervan hire from Christchurch.

-Every time we have rented campervans we have counted it’s worth choosing the complete package that includes everything: insurance, gas, linen, kitchenware and camping table and chairs.
+What extras should you take when booking?
+Every time we have rented a campervan it has been worth the money to take the complete package including everything: insurance, gas, linen, kitchenware and camping table and chairs.

 Where to Stay the Nights

 On a campervan trip you normally stay the nights in holiday parks or on campsites.
 You need power, light and heating.
-Maybe you also need a shower and a toilet – if you don’t have them in the camper.
+Maybe you also need a shower and a toilet – if you don’t have them in youv van.

-You should check in advance if there is a holiday park where plan to stay.
-No website lists them all so you have to search.
+You should check in advance what kind of holiday parks exist where you plan to stay.
+As no website lists them all you have to search.
 A helpful address might be is the New Zealand Holiday Parks Association website.
-It shows holiday parks on a map so you know where they are.
+It shows holiday parks on a map, so you also know their exact location.

-Parks often close their gates in late afternoon so contact them if you plan to arrive later than that.
-We never arrived early so we always had to contact them and check.
+Parks often close their gates in late afternoon so contact them if you plan to arrive after 5 or 6.
+We never arrived that early so we always contacted them and checked.

-Christchurch to Greymouth drive: Breakfast in a campervan
+The Christchurch to Greymouth drive: Home made breakfast in a campervan

-There are very few holiday parks between Christchurch and Greymouth and we were wondering where you could stay.
-And then we found a camping ground in Springfield that was perfect match for the first night: the Kowai Pass Camping Ground, Springfield.
-And the night after that we were already in Greymouth.
-Greymouth is a tourist area and has many holiday parks.
+In Springfield we found a simple camp ground that was a perfect match for us, this one: Kowai Domain Camping in Springfield.
+And the night after we were already in Greymouth which is a tourist area and has many holiday parks.

 Driving from Christchurch to Arthur’s Pass